US, China call climate an 'oasis' in otherwise rough relations | DW | 02.09.2021

 Despite being one of the biggest sources of greenhouse gases, China plans to build more coal-fired power plants.

-While China plans to gradually reduce its reliance on fossil fuels, it has also set ambitious climate goals.
+China plans to gradually reduce its reliance on fossil fuels and has set ambitious climate goals.

 By 2025, China hopes 20% of the country's total energy consumption will come from renewables.
 China aspires to be carbon-neutral by 2060.